oliver-butterley/ma2-2024/index.md

 ## General advice

-- Develop your intuition, it's a powerful skill – But don’t trust it completely
+- Develop your intuition, it's a powerful skill - But don't trust it completely
-- Don’t aim to memorize but rather seek to understand – It is easy to remember anything when you understand it.
+- Don't aim to memorize but rather seek to understand - It is easy to remember anything when you understand it.
 - Question always, be skeptical of all statements presented to you.
-Don’t accept them until you are sure they are believable.
+Don't accept them until you are sure they are believable.
 - Observe, question how everything fits together, notice all the details.
 - Part of the process of mathematical reasoning is creative - to be creative we must drop our inhibitions and be ready to be wrong, repeatedly.